-CMS takes anywhere from 6 – 12 months to review and approve an allocation submitted to them for approval.
+As of 2020, CMS is taking approximately 30 to 45 days to review and approve an allocation submitted to them for approval, absent a development letter.
 It is important to plan ahead and get the process moving forward if it is determined that a Medicare Set-Aside arrangement is needed.

 What happens if Medicare's interests with respect to future medicals in a WC settlement, judgement or award that includes an amount for future medical are not considered?